Five Common Will Mistakes

 3. Not Planning for the Death of a Beneficiary

-If one of the beneficiaries of your will were to die, where does the money they were meant to receive go?
-It could be another beneficiary, a family member, a child, etc. but because there are so many potential alternatives, defining clear backups can streamline a will and keep the proceedings equitable.
+If one of the beneficiaries of your Will were to die, where does the money they were meant to receive go?
+It could be another beneficiary, a family member, a child, etc. but because there are so many potential alternatives, defining clear backups can streamline a Will and keep the proceedings equitable.

 4. Ignoring Beneficiaries

 Many financial accounts and insurance policies have designated beneficiaries for their funds should the original owner pass away.
-These designations are considered before your will, so even if a change to the will is made, a conflicting designation could still be followed if it is not also updated.
+These designations are considered before your Will, so even if a change to the Will is made, a conflicting designation could still be followed if it is not also updated.

 5. Not Having a Residuary Clause

-Depending on the number of possessions being left in a will, sometimes items or funds can be forgotten and left out.
-A residuary clause can catch these items that have been forgotten or don’t have a beneficiary to go to, and ensure that none of your property is excluded from your will, even when not explicitly mentioned.
+Depending on the number of possessions being left in a Will, sometimes items or funds can be forgotten and left out.
+A residuary clause can catch these items that have been forgotten or don’t have a beneficiary to go to and ensure that none of your property is excluded from your Will, even when not explicitly mentioned.